-The Town's general obligation bond rating is Aa3.
-The State limits the amount of general obligation debt that towns can issue based on formula determined under State Statutes based on type of debt and tax base.
-The Town's outstanding general obligation debt is significantly below this \$870.2 million state-imposed limit.
+The Town's general obligation bond rating is AA/Stable as issued by S&P Global Ratings.
+The State limits the amount of general obligation debt that towns can issue based on a formula determined under State Statutes based on type of debt and tax base.
+The Town's outstanding general obligation debt is significantly below the state-imposed limit.